ssrikantan/ssrikantan.github.io/_posts/2021-01-03-adhoc-data-exploration-azure.md

 <img src="../../../images/DeltaTableCreateAndQuery.png" alt="QueryDeltaLake" height="750px"/>

-Figure 2 Query Delta Lake Directly
+Figure 2 - Query Delta Lake Directly

-##### Delta Table - DML Statements support
+3b) Delta Table - DML Statements support

 All data operations like Inserts, Upserts, performing Time travel, etc on the delta Table can be performed directly from the Query Editor of Databricks SQL Analytics.

 DML Statements on the Table in Databricks SQL Analytics would execute on the underlying Delta Table in ADLS Gen2.

-> [!NOTE]
-> DML Statements cannot be executed when the underlying data source is other than Delta Table
+**DML Statements cannot be executed when the underlying data source is other than Delta Table**

-> [!NOTE]
-> When specifying a Table pointing to the underlying Delta Table in ADLS Gen2, Databricks SQL Analytics acts as a serving layer for Power BI Reports.
-Refer to [documentation](https://docs.microsoft.com/en-us/azure/databricks/integrations/bi/power-bi) for the steps to use the Databricks Connector in Power BI to connect to the Table in SQL Analytics.
+**When specifying a Table pointing to the underlying Delta Table in ADLS Gen2, Databricks SQL Analytics acts as a serving layer for Power BI Reports.
+Refer to [documentation](https://docs.microsoft.com/en-us/azure/databricks/integrations/bi/power-bi) for the steps to use the Databricks Connector in Power BI to connect to the Table in SQL Analytics.**

 Refer to the Databricks [SQL Analytics documentation](https://docs.microsoft.com/en-us/azure/databricks/sql/user/) to explore the other features that it provides.